 The next steps you take are likely going to come with obstacles.
 And when those problems arise, it’s only natural you may be hard on yourself.

-However, it’s important to remember that by simply trying to overcome social anxiety, you’re putting in more effort than is expected of you.
+However, it’s important to remember that by simply trying to overcome social anxiety, you put in more effort than is expected.
 And for that reason, you should be proud of yourself and continue with positivity.